Global well-posedness for small data in a 3D temperature-velocity model with Dirichlet boundary noise: Preliminaries and main results

-Then, for any $0 < \lambda < 1-\delta$, it holds
+Then, for any $0 < \lambda < 1-\delta_u$, it holds

-where $C = C(\lambda, \delta,s)>0$. \end{corollary} So far, in Proposition \ref{prop: regularity for Z_t}, Theorem \ref{thm: existence mild solution zeta}, and Corollary \ref{cor: estimate tilde zeta}, we have investigated the well-posedness of the temperature equation \eqref{eq: temperature for given velocity}.
+where $C = C(p,\lambda, \delta_u,\delta_\theta, s,T)>0$. \end{corollary} So far, in Proposition \ref{prop: regularity for Z_t}, Theorem \ref{thm: existence mild solution zeta}, and Corollary \ref{cor: estimate tilde zeta}, we have investigated the well-posedness of the temperature equation \eqref{eq: temperature for given velocity}.
 Moreover, we can control the norm of its solution $\theta^\varepsilon = Z^\varepsilon + \zeta^\varepsilon$ with high probability depending on $\varepsilon$, since we are able to estimate the norms of $Z^\varepsilon$ (by Proposition \ref{prop: regularity for Z_t}) and $\zeta^\varepsilon$ (by Corollary \ref{cor: estimate tilde zeta}).

 We now turn to the analysis of the 3D Navier-Stokes equations \eqref{eq: 3D NSEs velocity only}, assuming that $f^\theta$ is a prescribed forcing term.
-Global well-posedness results for the 3D Navier-Stokes equations are well-know, provided smallness condition of the initial data and the forcing term, see for instance \cite[Chapter 9]{Constantin1988}.
-The classical setting assumes that the forcing $f^\theta$ belongs to $L^2(0,T; L^2(\mathcal{D}))$, with controls on its norm and the initial condition $u_0$ in $H^1(\mathcal{D})$.
-We aim to extend this result to the case where $f^\theta$ has at least the regularity inherited from the temperature in our model, i.e., $f^\theta \in C(0,T; H^{-\frac{1}{2}-\delta}(\mathcal{D})).$ Our proof, based on the maximal regularity of the weak Stokes operator $A_w$ is more general.
-We thus state the result for a general forcing $f^\theta \in L^p(0,T; H^{-\frac{1}{2}-\delta}(\mathcal{D}))$, with $p> \frac{2}{1-\delta}.$
+Global well-posedness results for the 3D Navier--Stokes equations are well known under smallness assumptions on the initial datum and the forcing; see for instance \cite[Chapter 9]{Constantin1988}.
+In the classical energy setting one typically assumes $f^\theta\in L^2(0,T;L^2(\mathcal D))$ and $u_0\in H^1(\mathcal D)$.